mwickert/SP-Comm-Tutorial-using-scikit-dsp-comm/tutorial_part0/Npart0.md

 * The use PyAudio to record your speech is optional, as test vectors are provided
 * The primary objective is to use *butt splicing* via the `numpy` function `reshape()` to slow down and speed up the playback of a speech array without shifting the pitch

-## Slow Down Playback Approach
+## Speedup Down Playback Approach

-Repeat small slices of the speech ndarray as shown below:
+Repeat small slices of the speech `ndarray` as shown below:

 ![slow down speech](images/Speed_Up_Speech.png)

-## Speedup Playback Approach
+## Slowdown Playback Approach

-Remove small slices of the speech ndarray as shown below:
+Remove small slices of the speech `ndarray` as shown below:

 ![speed up speech](images/Slow_Down_Speech.png)